simulogics/prosperousuniverse-docs/content/tutorials/planetary-projects/_index.md

 weight: 10
 ---

+{{% notice note %}}
-This guide is also available in video format. __Click below to watch the video or scroll down for the written version.__
+This guide is also partly available in video format. __Click below to watch the video or scroll down for the written version.__
+{{% /notice %}}

 {{< youtube dtXVowBEvfQ >}}

 ## Introduction

 Planetary projects are collectively erected and maintained structures that provide a bonus or service to the inhabitants of a planet.
-If projects are present on a planet, they will be listed under “Infrastructure” in the PLI window as well as the PPS window (accessible at the top of the PLI window).
+If projects are present on a planet, they will be listed under “Infrastructure” in the `PLI` as well as the `PPS` command (accessible at the top of the `PLI` command).

 ![PP button](pp-button.png)

-Clicking “details” next to an entry in the PPS window will reveal more information on that project.
+Clicking “details” next to an entry in the `PPS` window will reveal more information on that project.

 ![PP button](pps-buffer.png)

 ## Building a planetary project

 New planetary projects can be initiated by anybody with a base on the respective planet.
-To do so, open the planet’s PPS window and select “contribute” next to the desired planetary project.
+To do so, open the planet’s `PPS` window and select “contribute” next to the desired planetary project.

 ![Contribute to PP](contribute.png)